-Dry mouth or xerostomia can be related to physiological conditions of the patient or to environmental conditions.
-The physiological conditions include dental and jaw malocclusions that lead to mouth opening and dry mouth.
-The environmental and acquired conditions such as activity and mobility in extreme heat and failure to drink enough water also are causes of xerostomia.
+Dry mouth or Xerostomia may be related to physiological conditions or environmental conditions.
+The physiological conditions include dental, and jaw malocclusions that lead to mouth opening, thus, dry mouth.
+The environmental and acquired conditions such as activity and mobility in extreme heat and failure to drink enough water also are causes of Xerostomia.

-Dry mouth may result from some health problems including diabetes, stroke, oral yeast infection (oral thrush), Alzheimer’s disease, or autoimmune diseases including Sjogren’s syndrome and HIV/AIDS.
-Snoring and open mouth breathing can also cause xerostomia.
+Dry mouth may result from some health problems including: diabetes, stroke, oral yeast infection (oral thrush), Alzheimer’s disease, or autoimmune diseases including Sjogren’s syndrome and HIV/AIDS.
+Snoring and open mouth breathing are also causes of xerostomia.

-If there is no saliva, you cannot eat even a simple biscuit without having to drink a lot of fluids.
-Moreover, we cannot well taste the foods, because many foods need to be dissolved in saliva so that the taste buds can receive and understand them.
+If there is absolutely no saliva, the patient cannot consume a simple biscuit without having to drink an immense amount of fluids.
+Moreover, we cannot taste the foods well.
+This is because many foods have to be dissolved in saliva so that the taste buds can receive and understand them.
 In the absence of saliva, teeth regularly wear out the tongue and cheeks and cause painful sores in the oral cavity.
 In the absence of saliva, we cannot speak easily because we may repeatedly cough, our lips stick to the surface of our teeth, and a thick foam embarrassingly accumulates around the corners of our mouth.

 Xerostomia caused by the physiological conditions of the patient

 The two rows of upper and lower teeth do not connect all the way in some patients with open bite malocclusion.
-These patients breathe with half-open mouth and, if they do not visit an orthodontic specialist in time, will develop xerostomia or the other complications of this occlusion.
-Other dental and jaw malocclusions including overjet, short maxillary length, and Class 2 and 3 malocclusions also cause dry mouth because patients suffering from them cannot always breathe through the nose and unconsciously breathe with their mouth open, which will lead to dry mouth and maxillary stenosis.
+These patients breathe with a half-open mouth and, if they do not visit an orthodontic specialist in time, will develop xerostomia or the other complications of this occlusion.
+Other dental and jaw malocclusions including overjet, short maxillary length, and Class 2 and 3 malocclusions may cause dry mouth.
+This is because patients suffering from them cannot always breathe through the nose and unconsciously breathe with their mouth open, which will lead to dry mouth and maxillary stenosis.

-Neural and physical injuries in the head and neck area can also cause xerostomia.
-Saliva secretion also decreases with age and the patient must drink more water and liquids to compensate for it.
+Neural, physical injuries in the head and neck area may cause Xerostomia.
+Saliva secretion also decreases with age.
+Thus, the patient must also drink more liquids, and water to compensate for it.

 Xerostomia caused by environmental factors